jquery-archive/plugins.jquery.com/pages/docs/publish.md

 $ git push origin --tags
 ```

-The name of the tag **must** be a valid [semver](http://semver.org/) value.
-The
+The name of the tag **must** be a valid [semver](http://semver.org/) value, but
-tag name may contain an optional `v` prefix.
+may contain an optional `v` prefix.
 The tag name must also match the
 version listed in the manifest file.
+So, if the version field in the manifest
-If the manifest file is valid, then the
+is "0.1.1" the tag should be either "0.1.1" or "v0.1.1".
+If the manifest file
-version will be automatically added to the plugins site.
+is valid, the version will be automatically added to the plugins site.

 We highly suggest that you **do not overwrite old tags**, instead, push a new
 version number tag (and commit to the manifest) to fix any errors you've
-encounterd.
+encountered.

 ## Having Trouble?